Steyrix/Caffeine-Engine/README.md

 - Refactor Tiled Map, provide the ability to change, replace specific tiles for future rerendering :white_check_mark:
 - Use parameters data classes instances only in the scope of game object, since it can be hard and messy to perform operation on static entities

-## AI TODO List:

-- Think of how to determine the vector of movement from tile to tile in a given path :white_check_mark:
-- Implement sliding window for representing a path as a graph, each vertex of which can represent multiple tiles (not needed)
-- Implement path traversing behavior, which will be responsible for object moving between graph vertices :
-  white_check_mark:
-- Shortest path finding algorithm :white_check_mark:
-- Fix retraversing graph nodes in TileTraverser :white_check_mark:
-- Fix interaction between TileTraverser and BoundingBoxCollider (not needed)